 - When a fire alarm sounds, evacuate the building immediately.
 Even though false alarms do happen, it would be impossible for you to know when it is real or not – so just leave to be safe.
 Failure to evacuate residence hall facilities is a federal offense and will result in educational sanctions and fines.

 - Do not prop doors.
 Propped doors allow smoke to fill a hallway/room very quickly.

 - Keep hallways and stairways clear of all items so you can get out quickly.

-- Hanging any item or covering a sprinkler head affects their heat sensing ability, meaning they may not go off in a fire.
+- Do not hang anything on or cover sprinkler heads – they may not go off in a fire.

 - Do not smoke, light candles or burn incense to avoid setting off a detector or starting a fire.